 If you recognize some of these problems in yourself, don’t fret.
 In fact, rejoice!
 Knowing what’s holding you back is the first step toward breaking down the barriers of creativity.

 About the original article’s author: Dean Rieck is one of America’s most creative advertising copywriters.
 He shares his writing and freelancing experience at Pro Copy Tips.
 Thanks Dean for your permission to share your article with my readers!

 I can tell you from personal experience that this article is spot on.
 It’s important to let go of old habits of thinking, doing, and place yourself in a situation where you can fail.
 That moment where you decide to challenge yourself to do something different this time around.

 Creative inspiration came to me standing in front of this massive banyan tree.
 The lighting was bright and dark all at the same time.
 Randy Jay Braun is a master at creating HDR (High Dynamic Range) landscape panoramics of Hawaii.
 Something that was foreign to me.
 I was inspired to try the HDR technique with this tree.
 A regular exposure would not be able to capture the incredible dynamic range in this scene.
 This image is the result of 9 separate exposures combined with HDR Pro in Photoshop CS5.

-There is much more to share from the Maui workshop.
-I was even inspired to really go crazy and create an HDR portrait of Randy Jay Braun.
 So tell me, which habit do you relate to most from this article?
 What techniques have you developed to break past self-inflicted barriers to creativity?